chris-mears/React-on-Rails-Setup/README.md

 ```
 Note: "YOUR PROJECT NAME" should be the name of your root directory

-7. Set up a proxy for our dev server within the client level `package.json
+6. Set up a proxy for our dev server within the client level `package.json
 ```Javascript
 "proxy": "http://localhost:3001",
 ```
-8. Install forman if not installed alrady
+7. Install forman if not installed already
 ```
 gem install foreman
 ```

-9. Create a Procfile.dev
+8. Create a Procfile.dev
 ```
 web: sh -c 'cd client && PORT=3000 npm start'
 api: rails s -p 3001
 ```

-10. Create a Procfile
+9. Create a Procfile
 ```
 web: rails s
 ```

-11. Test app in development
+10. Test app in development
 ```
 foreman start -f Procfile.dev
 ```

-12. Setup Heroku
+11. Setup Heroku
 ```Ruby
 heroku create
 # Tell Heroku that you want both the Ruby and Node environments to build your project in.